 Hawaii: $9 through the mail

-You can fill out this form and send it to any of the Hawaii District Courts.
+You can fill out the form on the DMV website and send it to any of the Hawaii District Courts.
 You can visit one of the District Courts in person.

 Idaho: $7 through the mail